Nickel5-Inc/Gaia/gaia/validator/database/pgbackrest/QUICKSTART.md

 2. Review logs in `/var/log/gaia-pgbackrest/`
 3. Check Azure Storage connectivity
 4. Verify network connectivity between nodes
+5. Ensure your `.env` file has all required PGBACKREST_ variables

 For detailed configuration options, see the full [README.md](README.md).